kni-mini/mini-tv/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Code Quality

+This project uses pre-commit hooks to maintain code quality.
+The following checks are performed automatically before each commit:

+- ESLint for TypeScript/JavaScript code quality
+- Prettier for code formatting
+- Automatic fixing of common issues

+The configuration files are:

+- `.eslintrc.json` - ESLint configuration
+- `.prettierrc` - Prettier formatting rules
+- `.lintstagedrc` - Configuration for which files to check

 ## Database Setup

 This project uses Drizzle ORM with PostgreSQL.
 For detailed database documentation, see [db/README.md](db/README.md).